ellie-fisher/word-magnets/README.md

 1. Clone the repo to your local machine.
 2. Run `npm install` in the `word-magnets` folder.
 This will install the dependencies.
 3. Run `npm run build` in the `word-magnets` folder.
 This will build the Webpack bundle.
 4. Run `npm start` in the `word-magnets` folder.
-This will start a server on port `3000`.
-To change the port, edit `src/server/config/serverConfig.ts`.
+This will start a server on port `3000` and a WebSocket server on port `8080`.
+To change the server port, edit `src/server/config/serverConfig.ts`.
+To change the WebSocket port, edit `src/common/config/socketConfig.ts`.
 5. Open `localhost:3000` (or whichever port you set it to) and play the game!

 ## Contributing